A Brief Introduction of China

 The national language of China is Chinese, which is also the most widely spoken language in the world.
 Chinese is composed of Mandarin (the most popular one) and many other dialects.

-There are thousands of family names in China, among which only 100 are widely used, such as Li, Wang, Zhang, etc. Unlike westerns, Chinese often put the family name before the given name.
+There are thousands of family names in China, among which only 100 are widely used, such as Li, Wang, Zhang, etc. Unlike Westerners, the Chinese often put the family name before the given name.

 China is divided into 35 administration units, including 23 provinces, five autonomous regions (Inner Mongolia, Ningxia, Guangxi, and Tibet), four municipalities directly under the central government (Beijing, Shanghai, Chongqing and Tianjin) and two special administrative regions (Hong Kong and Macau).